edoardottt/lit-bb-hack-tools/README.md

 - `cd lit-bb-hack-tools`
 - `make build`

-Then use the tools as described on the README files for each tool.
+Then use the tools as described on README files in each tool folder.

 - `make clean` (uninstall)
 - `make update` (update)